nysd01/GROUPWEBSITE/README.md

-# Group Website Project
+# Electronysd Website Project

-Welcome to the **Group Website Project**, a full-stack web application built with Django for the backend.
+Welcome to the **Electronysd Website Project**, a full-stack web application built with Django for the backend.
 This project provides various features like user authentication, product management, and testimonial submissions, with a clean and functional interface.

 ## Key Features